CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 author: Cumulus Networks
 weight: 15
 ---
-To use Cumulus VX with VirtualBox, perform the following configuration:
+This section describes how to download Cumulus VX and create a VM in VirtualBox for each switch in the two-leaf and one spine topology shown below.

+{{< figure src = "/images/cumulus-vx/VX-Connections.png" >}}

+In the toplogy, **Leaf01** and **Leaf02** are the access layer switches on the network.
+They are MLAG peers that appear as a single device, providing greater redundancy and greater system throughput. **Leaf01** and **Leaf02** connect to **Spine01**, which is the aggregation layer switch on the network.

+Follow the steps below to:

-- Create the VMs
+- Create three VMs (Leaf01, Leaf02, and Spine01)
 - Create connections between the VMs
 - Perform basic switch configuration

-The following steps were tested with VirtualBox-6.0.24 on macOS 10.14.6.
+These steps were tested with VirtualBox version 6.0.24 on macOS version 10.14.6.

 ## Create the VMs